-Rules, regulations and conditions for the award of first degrees are set out in the appropriate Faculty Handbooks.
-First Degrees For the list of undergraduate courses and degrees offered see Disciplines of the University: Faculty Table (Undergraduate Study) in the Calendar.
-The following is the list of higher degrees and graduate diplomas of the University, together with the publication in which the conditions for the award appear.
-Higher Degrees For the list of graduate degrees by research and course work, arranged in faculty order, see Disciplines of the University: Table of Courses (by faculty): Graduate Study in the Calendar.
+First Degrees Rules, regulations and conditions for the award of first degrees are set out in the appropriate Faculty Handbooks.

+For the list of undergraduate courses and degrees offered see Disciplines of the University: Faculty Table (Undergraduate Study) in the Calendar.

+Higher Degrees The following is the list of higher degrees and graduate diplomas of the University, together with the publication in which the conditions for the award appear.

+For the list of graduate degrees by research and course work, arranged in faculty order, see Disciplines of the University: Table of Courses (by faculty): Graduate Study in the Calendar.

-For the statements Preparations and Submissions of Project Reports and Theses for Higher Degrees and Policy with respect to the Use of Higher Degree Theses see the Calendar.
+For the statements Preparation and Submission of Project Reports and Theses for Higher Degrees and Policy with respect to the Use of Higher Degree Theses see the Calendar.

-Title Abbreviation Calendar/Handbook Doctor of Science DSc Calendar Higher Degrees Doctor of Letters DLitt Calendar Doctor of Laws LLD Calendar Doctor of Medicine MD Calendar Medicine Doctor of Philosophy PhD Calendar and all handbooks Master of Applied Science MAppSc Applied Science Master of Architectural Design MArchDes Architecture Master of Architecture MArch Architecture Master of Archives Administration MArchivAdmin Professional Studies
+Title Abbreviation Calendar/Handbook

+Higher Degrees Doctor of Science DSc Calendar

+Doctor of Letters DLitt Calendar

+Doctor of Laws LLD Calendar

+Doctor of Medicine MD Calendar Medicine

+Doctor of Philosophy PhD Calendar and all handbooks

+Master of Applied Science MAppSc Applied Science

+Master of Architecture MArch Architecture

+Master of Archives Administration MArchivAdmin Professional Studies